IRVLUTD/rfp-grasp-transfer/README.md

 - Cuda 11.8

+- Dependencies: `torch, numpy, scipy, tqdm, trimesh, plotly, pytorch_kinematics, transforms3d, numpy-quaternion`

 We have the `mano_pybullet` added as a submodule which you can install by following steps.
 This module is included since we used this create a mano hand urdf from the original mano models.
 It also gives some utility functions to convert the mano hand parameters.

 - `cd mano_pybullet`